CX-Box/cxbox-doc/docs/widget/fields/field/multifield/multifield.md

 _not applicable_

 ## Filtration
-`Filtering` allows you to search data based on criteria.Search by =.
+`Filtering` allows you to search data based on criteria.
+Search ???.
 ### How does it look?
 Block containing
 === "List widget"